xbqt/forefst/README.md

 ## For NTFS analysts

 One structural difference comes first, because it reframes the whole workflow: **there is nothing to extract.** NTFS analysis usually means pulling one file out of an image — `$MFT`, `$UsnJrnl:$J`, `$Boot`, `$SDS` — and feeding it to a parser (the niche a tool like MFTECmd fills).
 ReFS has no single `$MFT`-like file; its metadata lives across Minstore B+-trees hanging off the checkpoint root tables.
 So instead of extracting an artifact, you point forefst at the raw image (or device) and it bootstraps the volume itself.
-Every command below reads the whole volume, not a carved-out file.
+Every command below operates directly on the volume, not a carved-out file.

 | To… | NTFS (typical workflow) | ReFS (forefst) |
 |---|---|---|